Broxton Bridge registration is open!

 Ride and Tie/Equathon each day

-Intro Rides do NOT require AERC memberships
+Intro Rides do NOT require AERC membership

 Enjoy the well-groomed trails at Broxton Bridge.
 Trails are barefoot friendly for the lower mileage rides.
 You'll ride through cotton fields, woods, around ponds, and so much more.
 Most trails are double track with plenty of wildlife to enjoy.
 Two trails are across the street - it is the rider's responsibility to stop for traffic, as Highway 601 is a busy road and you are responsible for you and your horse!
 The last loop(s) have LED lights for the 65-, 75-, and 100-mile distances.